Supermas123/Schedule-Selector/README.md

+### ** THIS APPLICATION IS STILL UNDER DEVELOPMENT **
-# Schedule-Selector
+# Schedule Selector

-## Still in development
-This is a web application that determines the best schedule for a student depending the courses they plan to take.
+This web application determines the best possible schedule for a student based on the courses they plan to take for the upcoming semester.
+This web app uses courseoff's api to get course data for each university that courseoff supports.

+### Built With

+* Bootstrap - The CSS framework used
+* React - The web framework used
+* Redux - The state managment tool used
+* Express
+* MySql

+### Authors

+* **Samuel Mathew**